 Group members may include:

-- Practitioners who are licensed (or certified) to practice psychotherapy or counseling in their jurisdiction by their regional licensing boards or professional colleges/associations.
-(Neuropsychologist, clinical psychologist, masters in counseling, social worker, school psychologist, school counseling, marriage and family therapist, masters in counseling)
+- Practitioners* who are licensed to practice psychotherapy or counseling in their jurisdiction by their regional licensing boards or professional colleges/associations and currently seeing clients/patients.

 HOW TO JOIN: